Director of public prosecutions

-The Director of Public Prosecutions (DPP) is the office or official charged with the prosecution of criminal offences in several criminal jurisdictions around the world.
+A director of public prosecutions (DPP) is the office or official charged with the prosecution of criminal offences in several criminal jurisdictions around the world.
 The title is used mainly in jurisdictions that are or have been members of the Commonwealth of Nations.

 Australia

 Australia has a Commonwealth Director of Public Prosecutions, which was set up by the Director of Public Prosecutions Act 1983 and started operations in 1984.
 The eight states and territories of Australia also have their own DPPs.

 The Office of DPP operates independently of Government.
 Ultimate authority for authorising prosecutions lies with the Attorney General.
 However, since that is a political post, and it is desired to have a non-political (public service) post carry out this function in most circumstances, the prosecutorial powers of the AG are normally delegated to the DPP.

 It is common for those who hold the office of Commonwealth or State DPP later to be appointed to a high judicial office.
-Examples include Mark Weinberg, now a justice of the Court of Appeal in the Supreme Court of Victoria; Michael Rozenes, Chief Judge of the County Court of Victoria from 2002 to 2015; Brian Martin, now Chief Justice of the Northern Territory; John McKechnie, now a justice of the Supreme Court of Western Australia; and Paul Coghlan, now a justice of the Supreme Court of Victoria.
+Examples include Mark Weinberg, former justice of the Court of Appeal in the Supreme Court of Victoria; Michael Rozenes, Chief Judge of the County Court of Victoria from 2002 to 2015; Brian Martin, former Chief Justice of the Supreme Court of the Northern Territory; John McKechnie, former justice of the Supreme Court of Western Australia; and Paul Coghlan, former justice of the Supreme Court of Victoria.